-Linotype FontExplorer X review
+Linotype FontExplorer X full review

 For any designer, font-management is a constant source of headaches, and one that requires specialist software to manage.
 Whether you’re working in editorial, advertising or web design, it’s likely that your machine is clogged with system-hogging faces that make sharing files with colleagues and clients a problem – especially if you’ve got several versions of the same font.